-&lt;sup>35 See paragraphs 7.8.
+35 See paragraphs 7.8.

-- iii.
+- ii.
+A is a member of B and has the right to appoint or remove a majority of the board of directors of B; - iii.
 A is a member of B and controls alone a majority of the voting rights in B; or - iv.
-A has the right to exercise, or actually exercises, significant influence or control over B.
+A has the right to exercise, or actually exercises, significant influence or control over B37.